rpatel27/python-compounds/README.md

 Web service to get compounds data thur API calls and store them into local database.

 ## Docker Deployment:

-### To deploy docker containers, run this from project's root:
+To create and start containers, run this from project's root:
 ```Linux Kernel Module
 $ docker-compose up -d --build
 ```